dataod/express-session-auth-tutorial-final/README.md

 ## To make server run properly you'll need to fill in the ENV variables in .env file for 3rd party services like mailgun, google Oauth and reCAPTCHA

-Also create "feedbacks" and "orders" mongoDB collections and upload mock jsno files provided in data folder.

 ### `npm install`